 Step five is almost the opposite of steps three and four.
 Instead of a hot focus on the specific problem areas, step five requires a wider focusing on the whole planned trip assigned by the examiner.
 Assemble all the pieces together into the bigger picture.
 Comprehensively “chair fly” the whole assigned cross-country and analyze your risks and mitigation strategies according to the P-A-V-E checklist.
 Per the ACS, judgment and risk management are critical pilot skills.
 A risk mitigation plan is required by the ACS.
 One good technique that adds your study items into the bigger picture, is to compare your own personal minimums against the FAA regulatory minimums (as in scary low 1 sm clear of clouds) and explain your margin of safety.
 All FAA testing is at the level of application and correlation (describe and explain).
 You need to demonstrate a comfortable command of the information and rote recitation is not sufficient.

 Step six requires allowing enough time to take a day off before the scheduled evaluation and just organize all your documents and endorsements for the evaluation so your initial part meeting and “qualification” goes smoothly.
 First impressions count and you need to be organized and well-rested with a fully-functioning brain to do well.
 Use the list in the ACS and check each item (asking your CFI if you have any doubts).
 Double-check your endorsements (AC 61.65H) and remember every initial test needs a 61.39 signoff and all retests need a 61.49 version.
 Every CFI should have the SAFE CFI Toolkit App to make this easy and efficient.
+There is a dedicated Checkride Ready!™ section on the app specifically aimed at private, instrument and commercial.

 These strategies are not just for test-taking are also valuable for analyzing any future flight operation: know the big picture, gather data and study/analyze the background; examine the components, rehearse and elaborate, then allow time to practice employing a changing focus from micro to macro.
 Finally, find and mitigate the risks and develop alternate plans.
-Fly safely out there (and often).
+Fly SAFE out there (and often).